chenkianwee/arch134b_workshops/arch134b_workshops/docs/04_1_model_design_changes_p1.md

-# Modeling Design Changes Part 1
+# Modeling Design Changes Part 1: Specifying Program and Construction Details

 ## Packaged gas furnace and AC unit
 1. Open your shoebox with shade model from the [previous workshop](04_psvdgn.md#evaluating-passive-hvac-design-strategies) in Openstudio.